JeansAthiwat/ComEngEss_FinalProjG22/README.md

 Using basics HTML,JavaScript,CSS as per the requirement of the assignment.

 # BackEnd
-Using Node.js and Express for backEnd API endpoints and dataBase connection
+Using Node.js and Express for backEnd API endpoints and database connection.

 # DataBase
 Using MongoDB NoSQL database for the todolist data